Drougnov/todo-app-main/README.md

 - How to change input cursor color

-- How to focus without mouse click using autoFocus
+- How to focus without mouse click using `autoFocus`

 - How to add gradient border

 - How to resolve merge conflict

+- How to media-query in jsx using `react-use`

 ### Continued development